Babul56/way/README.md

 ## Conclusion

 This example README covers the basic steps to set up, configure, run, and build your Next.js project.
-Make sure to adapt it to your project's specific requirements and include any additional setup steps or dependencies if needed.